 Saving the Conservatory, Twice

 One of the most important and lasting accomplishments of the association was saving the Sunnyside Conservatory.
 The property had been in a private owner’s hands since its building in 1902, and was in a dilapidated condition.
 In 1978, with support from residents in Glen Park and Miraloma Park as well, they got the City to declare it a landmark.
-The effort occasioned the first written history of Sunnyside by a local resident (though it is full of factual errors and touches of racism).

 Saving it once wasn’t enough; in late 1979 a developer started to demolish the conservatory structure after buying the land.
 Natural historian and historic photo collector Greg Gaar saw this in process while passing on his bicycle; he raised the alarm, saving it from total destruction.
-The City had made it a landmark, but hadn’t bought the land under it, leaving its fate in a kind of limbo.
+The City had made it a landmark in 1976, but hadn’t bought the land under it, leaving its fate in a kind of limbo.

 Soon after, responding to local pressure, and using the Open Space fund (passed in 1974 by the voters), the City bought the land, effectively preventing any future destruction, However, for decades after that there was very little upkeep by the City.
 Local resident and renowned botanist Ted Kipping took on the job of watering and maintaining the historic gardens during this time.